sergiofgonzalez/docker-book/02-dockerfile-instructions/01-hello-dockerfile-instructions-cmd/README.md

-# 05-hello-dockerfile-instructions-cmd
+# The `CMD` instruction
-> the `CMD` instruction to run a command when the container has launched
+> the `CMD` instruction runs a command inside the container, when the container has launched

 ## Description
-The `CMD` instruction is used to run a command when the container has launched, pretty much in the same way you'd use the `docker run` command.
+The `CMD` instruction is used to run a command inside the container, when the container has launched, pretty much in the same way that the `docker run` command does.

 In the example, a container is created with a `CMD` instruction that tells the container to run the *bash* shell once it is launched.
 As a result, you won't have to include that command when running the container.